scrapinghub/web-poet/docs/advanced/additional-requests.rst

     This should enable developers writing Page Objects to properly identify what went wrong and act specifically based on the problem.

-Let's take another example when performing batch requests as opposed to using single requests via these methods of the :class:`~.HttpClient`:
+Let's take another example when executing requests in batch as opposed to using single requests via these methods of the :class:`~.HttpClient`:
 :meth:`~.HttpClient.request`, :meth:`~.HttpClient.get`, and :meth:`~.HttpClient.post`.